alex-ogden/pychan/README.md

 # pychan
 A self-hosted 4Chan frontend server that makes browsing 4Chan on mobile devices far easier!
 It still has many features planned and lots of new stuff on the way.
 I originally wrote this program in Go using the built-in `net/http` library however I've re-written it in Python for ease-of-development.
+The original project can be found here: [gochan](https://github.com/alex-ogden/gochan).
 It doesn't appear to have slowed down the program at all, being that the limitations will almost always be your network speed (for downloading images) and your disk read/write (same reason).

 ### Why?
 PyChan was made to address a few issues I have as a 4Chan user: